mcinteerj/rdbms-mdb-migration-workshop/guides/medium/charts/README.md

 **Hint: Charts can and is really close to the aggregation framework to produce the visualization.**

 Once you are done you can compare your solution to the [Solution A](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/Aggregation1Charts.png) and [Solution B](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/guides/solutions/Charts/Aggregation2Chart.png)

+## Complete

+Congratulations!
+You've finished all of the exercises.
+Click [here](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/) to return to the home of this repository.